Azure/azure-powershell/src/DataLakeStore/DataLakeStore/help/Restore-AzDataLakeStoreDeletedItem.md

 # Restore-AzDataLakeStoreDeletedItem

 ## SYNOPSIS
 Restore a deleted file or folder in Azure Data Lake.
+Caution: Undeleting files is a best effort operation.
+There are no guarantees that a file can be restored once it is deleted.
+The use of this API is enabled via whitelisting.
+If your ADL account is not whitelisted, then using this api will throw Not implemented exception.
+For further information and assistance please contact Microsoft support.

 ## SYNTAX